openclarity/vmclarity/CONTRIBUTING.md

 ### Unit tests

 `make test` to run both go and js unit tests.
-Altrenatively you can run them separetly with:
+Alternatively you can run them separately with:

 - `make test-go` can be used run all go unit tests in the repo.
 Alternatively you can use the standard go test CLI to run a specific package or test like: